royapakzad/multilingual-ai-safety-evaluation/README.md

 ## 10. Credits & Acknowledgments

 This project was developed as part of the Mozilla Foundation Trustworthy AI Program, under the Senior Fellowship of Roya Pakzad.
-Special thanks to all contributors, evaluators, and civil society partners who participated in testing and evaluation (to be updated with the full list).
+Special thanks to all contributors, evaluators, and civil society partners who participated in testing and evaluation.
+Contact rpakzad@taraazresearch.org for support.

 ---